Irina Nevzlin

+She is married to Yuli Edelstein, a Refusenik and member of the Israeli Knesset.

 Biography

-Irina Nevzlin was born in Moscow, Soviet Russia, to a family of Jewish descent.
+Irina Nevzlin was born in Moscow, Soviet Russia, to a family of Russian Jewish and Lithuanian Jewish descent.
 She studied economics and earned both BA and MA degrees from Moscow Lomonosov State University.
 During the course of her studies, she worked in public affairs and lobbying positions at APCO Worldwide.